Do you plan on adding some beach time to your Nice vacation? Then this overview of the best beaches in Nice is exactly what you need.

 The smooth pebbles – or “galets” in French – are sourced in the Var and Paillon rivers and disposed of on the beach by the start of the spring season.
 They seem larger towards the Old Town or Vieux Nice and smaller and more manageable towards the airport.

 Because of the particular geology of the coastline, sand is not an option in Nice and would lead to beach erosion.
-If you’re not a fan of pebbles then you’ll need to explore options beyond Nice.
+If you’re not a fan of pebbles, then you’ll need to explore options beyond Nice.

-The pebbles can be somewhat uncomfortable so be sure to add a pair of water shoes to your French Riviera packing list.
+The pebbles can be somewhat uncomfortable, so be sure to add a pair of water shoes to your French Riviera packing list.
 I also recommend bringing a padded beach mat to place under your beach towel if you plan on lazing at one of the public beaches in Nice.

 My selection of the best beaches in Nice